CynYZhu/EasyCook-OOP/README.md

 ## Instruction

-The goal of this program is to navigate a player through lists of food options and let the player to choose what food to cook.
+EasyCook is a object-oriented programming exercice project and aim to navigate a player through lists of food options and let the player to choose what food to cook.
 This program will prompt a recipe file of foods selected by the player in the end.